Z3r0nom1/AIpacheRootkit/README.md

 ﻿# AIpacheRootkit

-This is a rootkit designed to hide a backdoor in an Apache service running on a Ubuntu 22 machine.
-The backdoor provides a reverse shell, allowing remote access to the compromised machine.
+This rootkit targets the Apache web server running on a Linux machine.
+It injects a backdoor into the Apache service, allowing remote execution of commands on the compromised machine.
+The rootkit uses polymorphism and anti-debugging techniques to evade detection by antivirus software and security researchers.

 ## Installation